Skip to main content

 Artist render of Lot Fourteen neighbourhood featuring buildings and people in a courtyard.

-The world’s highest ranked university is coming to Adelaide’s Lot Fourteen innovation neighbourhood, under an agreement announced today by Premier Steven Marshall.
+The world’s highest ranked university is coming to Adelaide’s Lot Fourteen innovation neighbourhood.

-The Premier said the State Government had entered into an agreement with the Massachusetts Institute of Technology (MIT) to collaborate on the development of a Living Lab at Lot Fourteen.
+The State Government has entered into an agreement with the Massachusetts Institute of Technology (MIT) to collaborate on the development of a Living Lab at Lot Fourteen.

 The Living Lab will bring together the public, private and research sectors to analyse big data to determine the most effective ways for South Australia to drive both economic and sustainable population growth.